Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Results

 \subsection{Subhalo Scanning on HST data with Simple Models}

-We now present subhalo scanning of HST imaging of 54 strong lenses from the SLACS \citep{Bolton2008} and BELLS-GALLERY \citep{Shu2016} samples.
-We fit our simplest lens model, which assumes two S\'ersic profiles with the same centres for the lens light and a power-law plus external shear mass model.
-Two independent fits using the Voronoi and Delaunay source pixelizations are performed and a candidate DM subhalo must meet the consistency criteria for both pixelizations described in \cref{SubScan}.
+We now present subhalo scanning of HST imaging of 54 strong lenses from the SLACS \citep{Bolton2008a} and BELLS-GALLERY \citep{Shu2016} samples.
+Results for each sample are given separately, because the compact nature of BELLS-GALLERY sources changes their sensitivity to DM subhalos \citep{Despali2022}.
+We first present results for our simplest baseline lens model, which assumes two S\'ersic profiles with the same centres for the lens light, a power-law plus external shear mass model and Voronoi mesh source reconstruction.
 All fits adopt a $3.5\arcsec$ circular mask.